Reimbursement of expenses by the tenant

 Reimbursement of expenses by the tenant / Aufwendungsersatzanspruch des Mieters

-Tenant's claim to reimbursement of expenses for maintenance, repair or modernisation measures - in particular for replacement accommodation
+The tenant's right to reimbursement of expenses for maintenance, repair or modernisation work – in particular, the right to alternative accommodation

 Reimbursement of expenses for maintenance, repair or modernisation measures

-If the landlord/landlady carries out maintenance, repair or modernisation measures, the tenant must in principle tolerate the measures of the landlord/landlady.
-However, the tenancy law of the German Civil Code (BGB) does not render the tenant unprotected.
-In such cases, the tenant is entitled to reimbursement of expenses under section 555a (3) BGB.
-Accordingly, the landlord/landlady has to reimburse the tenant for any expenses that the tenant must incur as a result of the measures.
+If the landlord carries out maintenance, repair or modernisation work, the tenant must generally tolerate the landlord's actions.
+However, the tenancy law of the German Civil Code does not leave the tenant unprotected.
+In such cases, the tenant is entitled to reimbursement of expenses under Section 555a (3) BGB.
+Accordingly, the landlord must reimburse the tenant for expenses that the tenant incurs as a result of the measures.

 What is a reimbursement of expenses?

-Reimbursement of expenses reimburses those who have incurred expenses, i.e. "voluntary" asset sacrifices.
-Expenses within the meaning of the German Civil Code (BGB) are therefore to be distinguished from damages in that they do not occur "involuntarily", but the tenant decide within themselves to incur expenses.
+A reimbursement of expenses means that the person who has incurred expenses, i.e. ‘voluntary’ financial sacrifices, is reimbursed for them.
+Expenses in the sense of the BGB are therefore to be distinguished from damages in that they do not occur ‘involuntarily’, but rather the tenant decides to incur them.

 Maintenance and repair measures

-According to section 555a BGB (German Civil Code) the tenant is obliged to tolerate repair and maintenance measures.
-This is because the tenancy law recognises that the landlord/landlady must have the possibility of repair and maintenance, even if such measures are not always desired by the tenant.
+According to § 555a BGB, the tenant is obliged to tolerate maintenance and repair measures.
+This is because tenancy law recognises that the landlord must have the opportunity to carry out maintenance and repairs, even if such measures are not always desired by the tenant.

-The obligation to tolerate shall initially require the existence of a maintenance or repair measure.
-Maintenance measures are such measures which are intended to prevent imminent damage to the rented property (e.g. replacement of fragile pipes), while repair measures are such measures which become necessary to remedy damage (e.g. restoration work after a water pipe has already burst).
-In addition, the measures must be "necessary".
-Necessity is given if, according to the current state of affairs, work on the leased property is indicated, whereby owners have further scope for assessment.
-However, the obligation to tolerate does not exist indefinitely; the measures must also be reasonable for the tenant in the specific case (this has been refused, for example, when replacing windows in winter).
+The duty to tolerate requires, first of all, the existence of a maintenance or repair measure.
+Maintenance measures are those measures that are intended to prevent imminent damage to the rented property (e.g. replacement of fragile pipes), while repair measures are those that become necessary to remedy damage (e.g. restoration work after a water pipe has already burst).
+In addition, the measures must be ‘necessary’.
+Necessity is deemed to exist if, based on the current state of affairs, work on the rented property is indicated, whereby the owner has a further scope for discretion.
+However, the obligation to tolerate does not exist indefinitely; the measures must also be reasonable for the tenant in the specific case (this has been rejected by case law, for example, when windows are replaced in winter).
+Even if the duty to tolerate is not subject to a balancing of interests, the principle of mutual consideration applies, which depends on the tenant's personal circumstances, the duration and severity of the impairment, and the urgency of the measures to be carried out.

-In accordance with section 555a (2) BGB the measures must be announced to the tenant.
-In particular, the type and extent as well as the duration of the measures must be indicated.
-In individual cases, however, the notification can be omitted.
-If the maintenance and repair measures are not announced, contrary to section 555a (2) BGB, the tenant is not be obliged to tolerate them.
+According to § 555a para.
+2 BGB, the tenant must be notified of the measures.
+Particular attention must be paid to the type, extent and duration of the measures.
+However, in individual cases, the announcement can be omitted.
+If the maintenance and repair measures are not announced in accordance with § 555a para.
+2 BGB, the tenant is not obliged to tolerate them.

 The claim for reimbursement of expenses in detail

-For example, expenses in the form of storage costs may be considered if furniture or personal items of the tenant are removed from the premises at the expense of the tenant.
-Relocation costs incurred by temporarily leaving the flat must also be reimbursed.
-Under certain circumstances, the tenant may also demand reimbursement from the landlord/landlady for the costs of alternative accommodation, e.g. in a hotel or holiday flat.
-This is the case if the flat is no longer habitable due to maintenance or repair work.
-Especially in cases where the tenant have to look for alternative accommodation, the right to advance payment under section 555a (3) sentence 2 BGB becomes relevant, as alternative accommodation is likely to be associated with high costs in most cases.
-The tenant can demand an advance payment from the landlord/landlady in order to cover the costs of the substitute accommodation.
-It is important to note that the tolerance of the maintenance or repair measures can be made dependent on the payment of the advance, i.e. there is only an obligation to tolerate the maintenance or repair measures if the landlord/landlady makes an advance payment - without an advance payment, the tenant are not obliged to allow the landlord/landlady to enter the flat or to allow craftsmen commissioned by him/her to enter the flat.
+Expenses that may arise include, for example, storage costs if the tenant's furniture or personal belongings have to be stored elsewhere at the tenant's expense.
+Relocation costs incurred by the tenant as a result of having to leave the apartment temporarily must also be reimbursed.
+Under certain circumstances, the tenant may also demand that the landlord reimburse the costs of alternative accommodation, e.g. in a hotel or holiday apartment.
+This is the case if the apartment is no longer habitable due to maintenance or repair work.
+Particularly in cases where the tenant has to find alternative accommodation, the right to advance payments under Section 555a (3) sentence 2 BGB is relevant, since alternative accommodation is likely to be associated with high costs in most cases.
+The tenant can demand that the landlord make an advance payment to cover the costs of the alternative accommodation.
+It is important to note that the tolerance of the maintenance or repair measures can be made dependent on the payment of the advance, i.e. the tenant is only obliged to tolerate the measures if the landlord pays the advance – without advance payment, the tenant is not obliged to let the landlord or tradespeople commissioned by him into the apartment.

-Furthermore, it should be noted that according to section 555a (4) BGB, deviating agreements, i.e. those that exclude, for example, a claim for reimbursement of expenses, cannot be effectively agreed for residential tenancies, so that a claim for reimbursement of expenses exists regardless of what is regulated in the tenancy agreement with regard to these claims.
+It should also be noted that, according to Section 555a (4) of the German Civil Code (BGB), in the case of residential leases, deviating agreements, i.e. those that exclude a claim for reimbursement of expenses, for example, cannot be effectively agreed, so that a claim for reimbursement of expenses exists regardless of what is regulated in the lease with regard to these claims.

-No competition between claims for reimbursement of expenses and rent reduction
+No competition between the claim for reimbursement of expenses and the rent reduction

-A reduction in rent is not excluded by the claim for reimbursement of expenses.
-The tenant may only pay the reduced rent "in addition to" the claim for reimbursement of expenses.
-However, the tenant must note that the rent payment cannot be reduced to "zero" due to the uninhabitability of the flat and, in addition, the costs of a replacement flat will be reimbursed.
-This would mean that the tenant, who usually "anyway" spends money on housing, would receive something "as a gift" from the landlord/landlady due to the maintenance or repair work.
-In this respect, it should be noted that if the tenant demand full reimbursement of the costs of the replacement accommodation, he/she is still obliged to pay the rent, so that he/she can only demand the amount in excess of the rent from the landlord/landlady.
+A claim for reimbursement of expenses does not preclude a rent reduction.
+The tenant can only pay the reduced rent ‘in addition’ to claiming reimbursement of expenses.
+However, the tenant must bear in mind that he cannot reduce the rent payment to ‘zero’ due to the uninhabitability of the apartment and also be reimbursed for the costs of a replacement apartment.
+This would mean that the tenant, who usually spends money on housing anyway, would receive something ‘for free’ from the landlord due to the maintenance or repair work.
+In this respect, it should be noted that if the tenant demands full reimbursement of the costs of the replacement accommodation, he is still obliged to pay the rent, so that when the costs are offset, he can only demand the amount in excess of the rent from the landlord.

 Modernisation measures

-In the event that the landlord/landlady does not carry out any maintenance or repair measures, but a modernisation, the provision of secrion 555a (3) BGB is applied "accordingly" in accordance with section 555d (6) BGB.
-It follows that the tenant is entitled to reimbursement of expenses and an advance payment, just as in the case of maintenance and repair measures.
+In the event that the landlord does not carry out any maintenance or repair work, but instead modernises the property, the provision of Section 555a (3) BGB is applied ‘accordingly’ in accordance with Section 555d (6) BGB.
+It follows from this that the tenant is entitled to reimbursement of expenses and advance payments in the event of modernisation of the living space, just as in the case of maintenance and repair measures.
+For the assumption of a duty of tolerance, the required notice for modernisations must specifically state and explain which modernisation according to § 555b BGB is involved in each individual case (e.g. an increase in utility value for new pipes according to § 555b para.
+1 no. 4 BGB).

-The tenant may either demand the costs incurred by the expenses directly from landlord/landlady as payment or offset the costs against the rent, legally called offsetting.
+The tenant can either demand the costs incurred as a direct payment from the landlord or offset the costs incurred against the rent.